finos/rune-dsl/README.md

 ---
 title: "Rosetta DSL Overview"
 date: 2022-02-09T00:38:25+09:00
-description: "Rosetta is a Domain-Specific Language (DSL) designed for the financial industry.
-Its purpose is to support the modelling of the industry's various operational processes (data formats, business logic, validation rules, etc.) to promote the consistency and inter-operability of their implementations."
+description: "Rosetta is a Domain-Specific Language (DSL) that supports the modelling of operational processes for the financial markets' industry.
+Its purpose is to promote consistency and inter-operability between the various implementations of these processes."
 draft: false
 weight: 1
 ---